-James Barrett is a partner in the Washington, D.C. office of Latham & Watkins and serves as Co-Chair of the firm’s Environmental Regulation & Transactions Practice and Chair of the Washington, D.C.
-Environment, Land & Resources Department.
-His practice includes litigation, compliance counseling, and transactional work concerning a broad range of environmental laws.
+James Barrett is the Global Co-Chair of Latham’s Environment, Land & Resources Practice.
+He advises clients on Environment Social Governance counseling, transactional work, and litigation concerning a broad range of environmental laws.
 Mr. Barrett has also provided services to private equity and strategic company clients in hundreds of transactions covering a broad spectrum of industries, with a particular focus on the energy and oil and gas sectors, including with respect to the acquisition or divestiture of coal, gas, hydro, wind, solar, and nuclear power generation assets.

 Mr. Barrett’s practice also focuses on licensing and financing of new energy projects, including liquefied natural gas (LNG) and power generation assets.
 His practice also includes defending clients in toxic tort matters, bringing to clients an integrated team of attorneys with the technical and litigation skills necessary to ensure that the client’s interests are fully protected in “bet the company” mass tort cases.
 His practice includes counseling on issues of potential liability associated with site contamination, as well as current and future regulatory requirements that may impact profitability.
 Mr. Barrett also counsels clients with regard to ongoing compliance with state and federal environmental laws, and assists clients with strategic planning for meeting future regulatory requirements.